dbt-labs/corp/dbt_coding_conventions.md

 - The `as` keyword should be used when projecting a field or table name
 - Fields should be stated before aggregates / window functions
 - Ordering and grouping by a number (eg. group by 1, 2) is ok
-- When possible, take advantage of USING in joins
+- When possible, take advantage of using in joins
 - *DO NOT OPTIMIZE FOR A SMALLER NUMBER OF LINES OF CODE.
 NEWLINES ARE CHEAP, BRAIN TIME IS EXPENSIVE*
 - Select statements should be formatted like this: